 allow the investment community to gauge the extent to which treaty violations have oc- curred, especially for cases arbitrated confidentially.
 Even for claims involving the relatively public ICSID arbitration process, information regarding the specifics of a case may remain restricted if both parties do not consent to the publication of the award rendered by an ar- bitral tribunal.29 To add to the lack of transparency, between 1987 and 2014, 40.4 percent of disputes were settled or discontinued before being formally arbitrated, preventing the facts of a dispute from being publicly disclosed.
 Such limitations on transparency come at the cost of effective reputational sanctions.
 In the succinct formulation of North, “By making available the relevant information, institutions make possible the policing of defections.”
 30

-Given the historically narrow, specific, decentralized, and opaque monitoring and sanc- tioning mechanisms created by the ISDS regime the presumption that the registration of an individual arbitral claim carries significant reputational costs with the international in- vestment community warrants further investigation.
-The nature of the rules governing in- vestment disputes provide little reason simply to assume that investors are able to update their perceptions of investment risk with any degree of confidence.
-For these reasons, we depart from the conventional wisdom about the costs of ISDS for respondent states.
-Our central theoretical expectation, is that the reputational consequences of dispute involvement are limited by the high informational costs associated with the existing ISDS regime.
+Given the historically narrow, specific, decentralized, and opaque monitoring and sanc- tioning mechanisms created by the ISDS regime, the presumption that the registration of an individual arbitral claim carries significant reputational costs with the international in- vestment community warrants further investigation.
+The nature of the rules governing in- vestment disputes provide little reason simply to assume that the registration of an arbitral claim adversely impacts state reputation.
+Hence, we depart from the conventional wisdom about the costs of ISDS for respondent states.
+Our central theoretical expectation, is that the reputational consequences of dispute involvement have been limited by the high informational costs associated with the existing ISDS regime.
+We explore this claim empirically by looking first at investment flows and then turn to the analysis of the direct impact of investment disputes on state reputation.

 Disputes and FDI Flows

 We begin our analysis of the impact of alleged investment treaty violations by examining the linkage between FDI flows and ICSID disputes.
-The hypothesis that FDI flows are negatively affected by investment disputes was first put forward and tested by Allee and Peinhardt (2011) and has since been cited by Berger et al. (2011); Poulsen and Aisbett

-29Amendments to the ICSID’s arbitration rules in 2006, however, mandate the Centre to publish excerpts of the legal reasoning applied by arbitration tribunals in reaching their decisions in specific cases (Antonietti,
+The hypothesis that FDI flows are negatively affected by investment disputes was first put forward and tested by Allee and Peinhardt (2011) and has since been explored further by Aisbett, Busse, and Nunnenkamp cited by Berger (2017).
+As both studies29Amendments to the ICSID’s arbitration rules in 2006, however, mandate the Centre to publish excerpts of tAs bAe legal reasoning applied by arbitration tribunals in reaching their decisions in specific cases (Antonietti,

 2006).
 UNCITRAL has also adopted new rules on transparency effective 1 April 2014, but they only apply to treaties concluded prior to that date at the agreement of the disputing parties.
 For UNCITRAL disputes brought under treaties concluded at a subsequent date, exceptions to the new rules require the agreement of both disputing parties (UNCITRAL, 2013, p.
 33–40).